Collector3/fume-away/README.md

 ![fume-away](r.gif)

+These printable parts are part of a soldering fume absorber / extractor.

+Warning: This isn't an easy print!

-This is a printable soldering fume absorber / extractor.
-Not for the faint of heart!
-Some of the pieces take over 5 hours on a Prusa i3 MK2 and mostly fill up the bed (250 x 210 x 200 mm).
+The shell pieces can take over 5-8 hours (each) on a Prusa i3 MK2 and mostly fill up the bed (250 x 210 x 200 mm).
+Please be sure that you're committed before pressing print.

 ***Print requiring support***: `filter - cover.stl` (the slot for the cartridge has an overhang when printed face down).
+The case `filter - case.stl` works best with support if possible, but you can also go without (like I did, on accident).

-That said, 0.2mm layer height, a decent amount of filament.
+That said, general settings work well: 0.2mm layer height and a decent amount of filament of your choice.